Todos Santos’ Finest Beach Community

 That also makes sense from the perspective that the only constant inhabitant of “Pura Playa” territory was Rafa’s lovely bartender, “Liza,” an Israeli citizen.
 You can find many other parallels, like Rafa’s excellent connection to local law enforcement.
 That is compared to the average gringo, a massive advantage.
 In case of an emergency or any “shit hits the fan “scenario.
 He won’t talk much about it and might deny it, but that is what you expect from Israel.
 They also don’t like to admit that they have atomic bombs.

 So, there was no doubt in my mind that “Pura Playa” represents Israel if we consider the middle east as an analogy for San Pedrito Beach.
 So, what is with the rest?

 FREE CAMPING AT EL PESCADARO

-Looking back on human history, bringing “freedom and democracy” to savage territories is always difficult.
-Just behold how the United States always (with only the best intentions, of course) try to bring some of their distinctive cultures to foreign countries.
+Looking back on human history, bringing “freedom and democracy” to savage territories is always tricky.
+Just behold how the United States always (with only the best intentions, of course) try to bring some of its distinctive cultures to foreign countries.
 Those countries become hell on earth, and the resources somehow vanish into western enterprises.